alhajee/ckan/doc/contributing/test.rst

 ~~~~~~~~~~~~
 Manual tests
 ~~~~~~~~~~~~
-All new CKAN features should be coded so that they work in the following browsers:
+All new FMLD features should be coded so that they work in the following browsers:

 * Internet Explorer: 11, 10, 9 & 8